Tarangire Treetops: Our full report

 - Food quality

-- We did not have the opportunity to eat at Tarangire Treetops on our last visit, however in June 2017, the food was tasty and well-presented, complemented by great service.
-Dining can take place in a range of locations, such as the main dining area, replica Maasai manyatta or swimming pool.
+- Over the years we have found the food at Tarangire Treetops to be tasty and well-presented, complemented by great service.
+Dining can take place in a range of locations, such as the main dining area, the Maasai boma or beside the swimming pool.

 - Individual Tables